nlohmann/std_json/proposal.md

 <a name="examples-literals"></a>
 ### Literals

-Creating JSON data from a given string is straight forward:
+Creating JSON data from a given string is straightforward:

 ```cpp
 // create object from string literal